Tips For Improving Health and Well-being in the Office

 - Open windows where possible to increase air flow and reduce CO₂ in the building

-- Extract stale and bring fresher using fans, sourced from reputable axial fan manufacturers, for higher-quality, more efficient fans for air circulation and extraction.
+- Extract stale air and bring in fresher air using fans sourced from reputable axial fan manufacturers for higher-quality, more efficient fans for air circulation and extraction.

 2. Focus on ergonomics